 Of course, there is a learning curve associated with most of them, and for some, necessary avalanche safety education.
 But don’t let any of that stop you.

-Check out the different winter snowsports offered in Estes Park and which Estes Park guiding services will teach you how to take part.
-And because nothing worth learning can be learned in a day (yes, I made that saying up, I admit it – but it’s true, right?), plan to stay in town for a few days and make a vacation out of it.
+Check out the different winter snowsports offered in the area and which Estes Park guiding services will teach you how to take part.
+And because nothing worth learning can be learned in a day, plan to stay in town for a few days and make a vacation out of it.

 - Snowshoeing Very similar to hiking, snowshoeing is arguably the most approachable of people-powered snowsports although it can still be overwhelming if you don’t know where to start.